UCSolarCarTeam/Epsilon-Dashboard/README.md

 ## Config file

 Create a copy of the `config.ini.example` file in the `build` directory called `config.ini` and update any necessary settings.

+## Building via Command Line

+Create a new directory for your build & navigate into it:

+`mkdir build && cd build`

+Call qmake, passing in the directory with the root `EpsilonDashboard.pro` to generate the makefile:

+`qmake <path-to-source-pro>`

+Later you need to re-run qmake on the project due to a new UI file or a change to a .pro, call:

+`make qmake_all`

+Build with:

+`make -j4`